 1. Start a Compost Pile

 How much food goes uneaten — and in the trash — in your home?
-The EPA estimates that a staggering 94 percent of all of that stuff we toss ends up in landfills.
+The EPA estimates that a staggering 96 percent of all of the food we toss ends up in landfills, the sewer, or combustion facilities.
 We can do way better things with these foodstuffs, namely transforming them into a nutrient-rich compost that we can use for gardening.
 It doesn’t take much to start a compost pile.
 Outline three square feet of space where you can keep your compost bin, then choose a container that’s three feet wide and no taller than your hips.
 After that, toss all of your organic kitchen waste — think eggshells, flower stems, potato peels, tea bags, newspapers, etc. Just be sure to keep an equal ratio of green and brown additions.
 The former includes plants and produce, while the brown covers everything else.
 With the right ratio, all you have to do is flip your compost once a week and it’ll turn into soil in a few weeks’ time.
 Then, you can use it in your garden or give it to someone who will use it.
 Either way, you’ve made your home more sustainable by reusing your waste!

 2. Reconsider Your Kitchenware